evgenyneu/UnderKeyboard/README.md

 ### Using keyboard observer directly

 This library includes the `UnderKeyboardObserver` class that you can use to write your own custom logic.
 You can supply functions that will be called by this observer when the keyboard is shown and hidden.
-Your function will receive the height of the keyboard and whether it is shown or hidden arguments.
+Your function will receive the height of the keyboard and whether it is shown or hidden.

 ```Swift
 var keyboardObserver = UnderKeyboardObserver()